SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 ![image](https://github.com/SynthstromAudible/DelugeFirmware/assets/138174805/f076d9c8-d25f-4d13-a631-be552f84d7c8)

 #### Adjust MIDI CC Mappings
-MIDI CC mappings for MIDI Follow Mode are saved to the root of your SD card in an XML file called MIDIFollow.XML
+MIDI CC mappings for MIDI Follow Mode are saved to the `SETTINGS` folder in the root of your SD card in an XML file called `MIDIFollow.XML`

-Within MIDIFollow.XML, all Parameters that can mapped to a MIDI CC are listed.
+Within `MIDIFollow.XML`, all Parameters that can mapped to a MIDI CC are listed.
 The MIDI CC value is enclosed between a Parameter XML tag - e.g. `<lpfFrequency>74</lpfFrequency>` indicates that MIDI CC 74 is mapped to the LPF Frequency parameter.
 Conversely when a value of 255 is entered (e.g. `<hpfFrequency>255</hpfFrequency>`) it indicates that no MIDI CC value has been mapped to that parameter.

 ![image](https://github.com/SynthstromAudible/DelugeFirmware/assets/138174805/1ae66f8b-1627-4e2f-a05d-fd7a8c73b62f)
-You can manually edit the MIDIFollow.XML to enter your MIDI CC mappings to each Parameter.
+You can manually edit the `MIDIFollow.XML` to enter your MIDI CC mappings to each Parameter.

-The defaults from MIDIFollow.XML are loaded automatically when you start the Deluge so you can begin controlling the deluge with your MIDI controller right away.
+The defaults from `MIDIFollow.XML` are loaded automatically when you start the Deluge so you can begin controlling the deluge with your MIDI controller right away.

 Note: A parameter can only be mapped to one MIDI CC.
 Conversely, a MIDI CC can be mapped to multiple parameters.